 Playing the senior tees can be a hard decision to make.
 It means moving up to an “easier” distance, which can come with some emotional feelings of getting older.
-But knowing that it helps keep the game competitive for all ages together might help!
-The average age that players start using the senior tees is around 55 years old.
-Although that is not a hard and fast rule, read on for our thoughts on it all.

-However, the new handicap index system has diminished the age criterion, allowing every golfer to play the senior tees regardless of age or gender.
+The new handicap index system has diminished the age criterion, allowing every golfer to play the senior tees regardless of age or gender.

-How old do you have to be to play from the senior tees?
-Today, there’s no set age for a golfer to start playing the senior tee or decide which tee box to play but the handicap and the driving distance.
+Today, there’s no set age for a golfer to start playing golf from the senior tee or decide which tee box to play for their tee shots but the handicap and the driving distance.

-For example, a pro golfer who plays with the back/Champions tee (0 to 7.0 handicaps) cannot switch to senior tees in a competition.
+For example, a pro golfer who plays with the back/Champions tee box (0 to 7.0 handicaps) cannot switch to senior tees in a competition.
 Otherwise, it would be unfair.

 To explain it further, let’s discuss what tees are and the age rule concerning playing the senior golfer tees in golf.